cincibrainlab/datascience/content/home/welcome.md

   css_style: null
   css_class: null
 ---
+<br>Research in our lab focuses on exploring neural circuits in neurodevelopmental conditions, using electroencephalography and transcranial magnetic stimulation.

 <br>

-Research in our lab focuses on exploring neural circuits in neurodevelopmental conditions, using electroencephalography and transcranial magnetic stimulation.
 Learn more about ongoing projects in the lab!